7 Golden Rules for Participation

 Using the Golden Rules

-We hope you will find the 7 Golden Rules useful when you are planning and delivering your work with children and young people.
+We hope you will find the 7 Golden Rules useful when you plan and deliver your work with children and young people.
 You can use them to help you:

 - plan your work with children and young people,